-The bill amends the Public Health Code of Michigan, specifically sections 17001 and 17011, to update definitions and licensing requirements related to medical practice.
+The bill amends sections 17001 and 17011 of the Public Health Code, specifically updating definitions and licensing requirements related to medical practice in Michigan.
 Key insertions include the clarification of terms such as "academic institution," which now specifies the criteria for hospitals to qualify as sponsors of residency programs, and the definition of "practice as a physician's assistant."
 Additionally, the bill modifies the language regarding the licensing process, particularly for applicants with prior sanctions, ensuring that the board can grant licenses based on a comprehensive review of the applicant's qualifications and circumstances.

-Significant deletions include the removal of outdated references to licensing requirements and the term "practice as a physician's assistant," which has been redefined.
-The bill also stipulates that the board cannot impose stricter requirements on graduates of foreign medical schools compared to those from U.S. or Canadian institutions.
-Furthermore, it establishes conditions under which applicants with sanctions may still be eligible for licensure, emphasizing a focus on competency and safety in medical practice.
+Significant deletions include the removal of certain phrases that previously defined the practice of medicine and the practice of physician's assistants, streamlining the language for clarity.
+The bill also emphasizes that the board cannot impose stricter requirements on graduates of foreign medical schools compared to those from U.S. or Canadian institutions.
+Furthermore, it establishes that the use of specific titles related to medical practice is restricted to licensed individuals, reinforcing the integrity of medical designations in the state.
 The enactment of this bill is contingent upon the passage of House Bill No. 4925.

 Statutes affected: